aarongruberg/Identify-Fraud-from-Enron-Email/README.md

 <p>The goal of this project was to write a script 'poi_id.py' to predict an employee's poi label based on their financial and email features.
 The script 'helper.py' contains helper functions for finding the max/min values of a feature and creating new features based on percentages.</p>

 <p>'poi_id.py' opens the 'final_project_dataset.pkl' file and sorts the data into a dictionary of dictionaries.
-The 'feature_format.py' file was used to extract the features and labels from the dataset.
-Multiple algorithms were deployed and one was selected and tuned for final analysis.
-The 'tester.py' file was used to evaluate the performance of the final algorithm and write the pickle files for the classifier, dataset, and features.</p>
+The 'feature_format.py' file was imported to extract the features and labels from the dataset.
+Multiple algorithms were deployed.
+One was selected and tuned for final analysis.
+The 'tester.py' file was imported to evaluate the performance of the final algorithm and write the pickle files for the classifier, dataset, and features.</p>

 ### Identify Fraud from Enron Email